-Cades Cove, a 6,800-acre valley near Townsend, Tennessee provides a representative sample of the Great Smoky Mountains National Park's natural and cultural history as well as its recreational opportunities.
+Cades Cove, a popular picturesque valley near Townsend, Tennessee, provides a representative sample of the Great Smoky Mountains National Park's natural and cultural history as well as its recreational opportunities.
 There are many things to see and do here, and approximately 2 million people who come to see and do them each year.
 Since it's 115 miles from Asheville, it's best to plan a trip if you are in the Smokies already.
 Cataloochee Valley is much closer to Asheville!

 The Cades Cove district of the Great Smoky Mountains National Park is approximately 27 miles from Gatlinburg via Little River Road which begins at the Sugarlands Visitors' Center.
 The Cove offers limited services and no gasoline, so you should prepare before visiting.
 Allow plenty of time, since traffic can be heavy and slow.